Dhi13man/open_route_service/README.md

 - Go through the full documentation here: [openrouteservice API Documentation](https://openrouteservice.org/dev/#/api-docs/v2/directions)

 - Reach out to me directly @dhi13man on [Twitter](https://twitter.com/dhi13man) or [GitHub](https://www.github.com/dhi13man) if you have any general questions or suggestions.

+### Sponsor Message

+ The first release of this package was sponsored by [Cashtic](https://cashtic.com/) a Cross-Platform peer-to-peer ATM cash network for Android and Web.
+Get it on [Google Play!](https://play.google.com/store/apps/details?id=com.cashtic&hl=en&gl=US)